 Fiji Vacation and Travel Guide

 Bula and welcome to the all-and-everything Fiji travel guide!
-On this Fiji vacation and travel guide, you will find island info, maps, photos, weather, attractions, information about Fiji’s culture and interesting facts about the Fijian archipelago.
+On this Fiji vacation and travel guide, you will find island info, maps, photos and information about Fiji's culture, attractions, things to do and interesting facts about the Fijian archipelago.
 Everything you need to know to plan your Fiji vacation, business trip or move to the islands or to just learn more and do research about Fiji.

-Fiji is a South Pacific dream destination for many people from around the world.
-The archipelago has about 322 islands in total, of which only 106 are permanently inhabited, and 522 islets.
+The Fiji Islands are a South Pacific dream destination for many people from around the world.
+The archipelago has 322 islands that are considered large enough for human habitation, however, only 106 of them are permanently inhabited.
+The archipelago has many more small uninhabited islets.
 The majority of the population, about 87%, live on the two main islands, Viti Levu and Vanua Levu.

 Plan your Fiji Vacation

 About half a million people come here each year to enjoy a vacation in paradise.
-Fijians are warm, welcoming and hospitable people, but there was a time when visitors to these islands received a very different welcome, as a shoe in Fiji’s national museum testifies.
-It belonged to Reverend Thomas Baker, who came
+Fijians are warm, welcoming and hospitable people, but there was a time when visitors to these islands received a very different welcome, as a shoe in Fiji's national museum testifies.
+It belonged to Reverend Thomas Baker, a Methodist missionary, who arrived in Fiji in 1832 and was killed and eaten in 1867.
+His boiled shoe is on display in a museum in Suva.

 Once known as the “Cannibal Isles,” Fiji today is a colorful crossroads of the South Pacific, its inhabitants a blend of Melanesian, Polynesian and Micronesian mixed with Indian, Chinese and European, each group with a culture and cuisine of their own.